marios-code-path/bootiful-testing/sportsnet-reactive-producer/README.md

 }
 ```

-# Adding a Persistence Layer (to Test)
+# Adding a Persistence Layer (Prod)

-Lets move from ordinary state tests to the world of data persistence testing.
-Firstly, our repo will use MongoDB.
+Lets move from ordinary state and imperative knowledge, to the world of data persistence.
+Our repository will be constructed from the reactive MongoDB variety.
 We can interact with our data by specifying the data and ID types to the [RectiveMongoRepository](https://docs.spring.io/spring-data/mongodb/docs/current/api/org/springframework/data/mongodb/repository/ReactiveMongoRepository.html) interface.
-This interface lets us compose mongodb queries similar to ordinary [JPARepository](https://docs.spring.io/spring-data/data-jpa/docs/current/api/org/springframework/data/jpa/repository/JpaRepository.html) style repositories.
+This interface also lets us compose mongodb queries to fetch and extract our data.

 ```java
 interface TeamRepository extends ReactiveMongoRepository<Team, String> {